 Beyond considering industry returns on a macro level, it’s also helpful to consider specific examples that showcase the growth of book value and dividends.

-This capital compounding phenomenon doesn’t just apply to large banks like USB.
-If we examine a smaller regional bank, such as Hancock Whitney Corporation (HWC), a Gulfport, Mississippi-based regional bank with $28 billion in assets, we find comparable results.
-Over the same 15-year period, HWC grew book value by 175%, a 7.0% compounded rate.
-And as with USB, when dividends are included in the analysis, the returns are more impressive.
+This capital compounding phenomenon doesn’t just apply to large banks such as USB.
+If we examine a smaller regional bank, such as Hancock Whitney Corporation (HWC), a Gulfport, Mississippi, based regional bank with $28 billion in assets, we find comparable results.
+Over the same 15-year period, HWC grew book value by 175.0%, a 7.0% compounded rate; as with USB, when dividends are included in the analysis, the returns are more impressive.
 HWC's book value growth plus cumulative dividends over this period compound at a 9.3% annual rate.